Title: | Minimalist Async Evaluation Framework for R |

 an object. |

-Logical TRUE if ‘x’ is of class ‘mirai’ or ‘mirai_map’ respectively, FALSE otherwise.
+is of class 'mirai' or 'mirai_map' respectively,

-if (interactive()) { # Only run examples in interactive R sessions daemons(1, dispatcher = FALSE) df <- data.frame() m <- mirai(as.matrix(df), df = df) is_mirai(m) is_mirai(df) mp <- mirai_map(1:3, runif) is_mirai_map(mp) is_mirai_map(mp[]) daemons(0) }
+daemons(1, dispatcher = FALSE) df <- data.frame() m <- mirai(as.matrix(df), df = df) is_mirai(m) is_mirai(df) mp <- mirai_map(1:3, runif) is_mirai_map(mp) is_mirai_map(mp[]) daemons(0)

-if (interactive()) { # Only run examples in interactive R sessions daemons(1, dispatcher = FALSE) df <- data.frame() m <- mirai(as.matrix(df), df = df) is_mirai(m) is_mirai(df) mp <- mirai_map(1:3, runif) is_mirai_map(mp) is_mirai_map(mp[]) daemons(0) }
+daemons(1, dispatcher = FALSE) df <- data.frame() m <- mirai(as.matrix(df), df = df) is_mirai(m) is_mirai(df) mp <- mirai_map(1:3, runif) is_mirai_map(mp) is_mirai_map(mp[]) daemons(0)

 Validator functions for error value types created by mirai.